“`html

-AVI Career Training welcomes ESL students, and you do not need to be fluent in English to start your beauty career in Virginia.
+AVI Career Training welcomes ESL students (NO FINANCIAL AID FOR THIS PROGRAM), and you do not need to be fluent in English to start your beauty career in Virginia.
 Our Vienna, VA campus serves one of the most diverse communities in the entire mid-Atlantic region, and our training is built around hands-on learning that works across language backgrounds.
 If you’ve been wondering whether a language barrier could stop you from getting your cosmetology or esthetics license, the short answer is: it doesn’t have to.

-Thousands of immigrants and ESL students have earned their Virginia beauty licenses and gone on to build thriving careers in the DC metro area.
+Thousands of immigrants and ESL students (NO FINANCIAL AID FOR THIS PROGRAM) have earned their Virginia beauty licenses and gone on to build thriving careers in the DC metro area.
 This guide will walk you through exactly how the process works — from your first day of class to passing your state board exam.

 Apply to AVI Career Training today →